mohammadkarbalaee/oop-dart/readme.md

 ### Future

-A `Future` is a placeholder object that represents a value that may not be available yet.
-It is used to work with potentially long-running operations, such as I/O or network requests.
+A `Future` is a placeholder object representing a value that may not be available yet.
+It is commonly used for handling potentially long-running operations like I/O or network requests.

 ```dart
 void main() {